-(Equivalent to EDU 229) The course presents an overview of the nature and needs of individuals with exceptionalities.
+(Equivalent to EDU 229)

+The course presents an overview of the nature and needs of students with disabilities.
 Definitions, causes, and characteristics, as well as social and educational implications of learning, developmental, and emotional and behavioral disorders are presented.
-Methods of assessment, instructional modifications and behavioral management techniques that assist individuals in the general education environment are introduced.
-Current issues related to the education of students with exceptionalities are delineated.
-Prerequisite: EDU
+Methods of assessment, instructional modifications and behavioral management techniques that are applicable in the context of inclusive education are introduced.
+Current issues related to the education of students with disabilities are delineated.
+Prerequisite: EDU 201 and PSY 201.

 SPE 205 Building Child, Family and Community Relationships (3 cr.)
-This course covers the importance of viewing the child within the context of the family, community and culture in which he/she lives.
-It discusses how an ecological model must be used, when trying to understand the child and the family.
+This course covers the importance of viewing the child with disability within the context of the family, community and culture in which they live.
+It discusses how an ecological model must be used, when trying to understand the child with disability and the family.
 It also stresses the importance of understanding the different dynamics that come into play, when discussing children (their growth and development), families and communities (e.g. geographic location, religion, family type...).
-The course will also discuss the importance of collaboration between home and school/preschool, and will provide students with ways to facilitate such collaboration.
+The course will also discuss the importance of collaboration between home and school/preschool or service center, and will provide students with ways to facilitate such collaboration.
 Prerequisite: Junior Standing.

-SPE 210 Typical and Atypical Development I (3 cr.)
+SPE 210 Typical and Atypical Development 1 (3 cr.)
 This course provides students with an in-depth knowledge of the developmental pattern of children and especially those at risk or who have a disability.
 The course will cover all major developmental, educational, sensory and psychiatric disorders that are usually identified in the birth to 8 years period, and the biological, cultural, social and environmental factors.
 Topics will include giftedness and chronic health conditions/diseases.
 The course addresses evidence-based intervention practices that can help young children with developmental disabilities, mental and physical impairments thrive in inclusive classrooms.
 Prerequisite: SPE 201.